nsushant/ANT_OR_Lunch_Visits/README.md

 ## 📍 Adding a New Recommendation

-If you'd like t recommend a place you've been to.
+If you'd like to recommend a place you've been to.

 1. Add it to `places.md`
 2. Include: